gjbex/Machine-learning-with-Python/docs/README.md

 The Python programming language is increasingly popular.
 It is a versatile language for general purpose programming and accessible for novice programmers.
-However, it is also the de facto go-to language for machine learning applciations.
+However, it is also the de facto go-to language for machine learning applications.
 This training introduces modules that are useful in that context.